GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

 ## Quick actions in context menu

-The most common app actions, "Search" for new content and "Check for New Episodes", are available right from the context menu of the app in the Dock.
-Via the "Options" menu, I can also decide to open the app at login time.
+The most common app actions, **Search** for new content and **Check for New Episodes**, are available right from the context menu of the app in the Dock.
+Via the **Options** menu, I can also decide to open the app at login time.

 <figure class="w-figure">
   <img src="./image18.png" alt="Podcasts app icon context menu showing the 'Search' and 'Check for New Episodes' options." width="267">